Updated January 10, 2022

-Clarification for Researchers of Cornell COVID-19 Public Health Guidelines Effective June 1, 2021
+Clarification for Researchers of Cornell COVID-19 Public Health Guidelines Effective July 1, 2021

 - Sanitization of surfaces between users is not required for pandemic mitigation purposes.
 This does not affect sanitization required as part of research safety, for example in animal and human participants research.

 - Undergraduates are allowed in research without any restrictions beyond those that apply to other researchers.

 - High school students are allowed in research in accordance with policy 8.8, Children and Youth Safety, and following the same rules as other visitors for visits of less than one business week and other students for longer visits.

 - Visiting researchers and other center users who are on campus for no more than one business week, do not need to enroll in the Daily Check or surveillance testing.
 However, they must present to their hosts either proof of vaccination (CDC COVID-19 Vaccination Record card or equivalent) or proof of a negative COVID-19 test no more than 72 hours before arrival.